physiii/open-automation/README.md

 Uses motion to trigger recording to local disk and local disk can be proxied (working on streaming from disk but should be similar to streaming from webcam)

 1. Angularjs frontend - http://open-automation.org
-2. NodeJS and PHP for tokens, authentication, general processing
+2. NodeJS and MongoDB for tokens, authentication, general processing
 3. websocket relay server to communicate behind firewalls and routers - https://github.com/physiii/node-relay
 4. z-wave compatible - https://github.com/OpenZWave
 5. text alerts